mutualmobile/lavaca/CONTRIBUTING.md

 npm run-script test -- --browsers=Firefox
 ```

-## Debugging unit tests

-`npm run-script test -- --single-run=false`

-A Chrome window will open in the background displaying "Karma v0.13.22 -
-connected".
-Click the "DEBUG" button to run the unit tests.
-Use DevTools
-(Cmd+Alt+i or Ctrl+Shift+i) to debug.
-Refreshing the window will re-run the
-unit tests.
+If you only want to run the unit tests once on the command line, use `npm
+run-script coverage`.

 ## Code coverage